Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 How I Actually Chose

-After Berkey went bankrupt, I spent time on r/preppers, r/homesteading, and r/selfreliance reading about what US homeowners had switched to.
+After the Berkey stop-sale hit, I spent time on r/preppers, r/homesteading, and r/selfreliance reading about what US homeowners had switched to.
 The Alexapure Pro recommendation was consistent.
 Multiple people specifically mentioned filter supply chain reliability as the reason they chose it over other options.

 The things I ended up weighting most: